Department of Environmental Science and Policy

 ESP 125 Introduction to Environmental Ecology

-This Science Exploration course is an introduction to the study of the interactions between organisms and their environments.
-Students will study the basic principles of ecology and systems and study specific ecosystems including forests, wildlife, freshwater, marine, urban, and humans.
-Prerequisites: successful completion of the University's writing and mathematics proficiency requirements.
-Prerequisites: ESP 101/102 or BIO 105/106.
+This Science Exploration course is an introduction to the study of interactions between organisms and their environments.
+Students will explore the basic principles of ecology and systems with emphasis on forests, wildlife, freshwater, marine, and urban habitats.
+Environmental physiology and evolution will be a central theme throughout the course.
+Prerequisites: successful completion of the University's writing and mathematics proficiency requirements; ESP 101/102 or BIO 105/106.
 Corequisite: ESP 126.
 Cr 3.

 ESP 126 Introduction to Environmental Ecology Laboratory